-Although Nick Clegg has admitted that sanitary tax is "not something which is presently going to make its way into our manifesto, no.”, Ed Miliband has accepted the tax's "ridiculous" nature and has committed the Labour Party to ending sanitary tax.
+Although Nick Clegg admitted that sanitary tax is "not something which is presently going to make its way into our manifesto, no.”, the Scottish National Party have deemed the tax a "longstanding failure in our tax system" while Ed Miliband has accepted the tax's "ridiculous" nature and has committed the Labour Party to its abolition.
 Let's make sure this change happens!

 Sanitary products control and manage menstruation.
 They are essential because without them, those who menstruate would have no way of pursuing a normal, flexible, public or private life and would be at risk of jeopardising their health.